Information for New Students

 New Student Orientation

-Any new student may participate in New Student Orientation on the Fairbanks campus.
+All new students are encouraged to participate in New Student Orientation on the Fairbanks campus.
+Attending UAF's New Student Orientation helps students to successfully navigate the beginning of their UAF experience.
 New Student Orientation is required for all first-year baccalaureate degree students entering UAF (regardless of the number of college credits already earned) and international students (undergraduate F-1 and international exchange J-1 visa status).
-Domestic transfer students are encouraged to attend.
-Students required to attend will automatically be registered for Orientation once accepted to UAF and enrolled in courses.
-Non-mandated students wanting to attend Orientation may register online at www.uaf.edu/orientation/.
+These students will automatically be registered.
+Domestic transfer students are encouraged to attend and may register online at www.uaf.edu/orientation/.

-New Student Orientation for the fall semester will take place Aug.
-31-Sept.
-3; orientation for spring is Jan.
-14. You’ll meet people from the UAF community, take a campus tour, and participate in specially designed sessions so you can get to know your new campus.
-The fee for orientation ($75 for fall, $35 for spring) will be billed to your student account.
-For more information, call 907-474-1103 or visit www.uaf.edu/orientation/.
+New Student Orientation for the fall 2018 semester will take place Aug.
+22 to 25; orientation for spring 2019 is Jan.
+11. Students will connect with people from the UAF community, take a campus tour, and participate in workshops and information sessions to ensure they are oriented to all the resources and programs available to them at UAF.
+The fee for orientation ($115 for fall, $35 for spring) will be billed to your student account.
+For more information, call 907-474-1103 or visit the NSO website..